Every story has two sides.

 Make a pact at this point to find a family therapist and the entire family attends therapy together.

-Despite feeling fine now, people tend to fall back into old habits.
+Despite feeling fine right after making amends, people tend to fall back into old habits.

 A counselor or therapist can assist you in analyzing the family dynamics and getting there.